 Operator.
 Architect.
 Integrator.

-I bring 25 years of bootstrap founding, operating, and high-level decision-making experience.
+I bring the ability to see what others miss and move on it before the moment closes.
+I have 25 years of bootstrap founding, operating, and high-level decision-making experience.
 Leaders say they want systems, but what they often mean is systems that create leverage without taking away autonomy.

 I specialize in operational triage and AI-enhanced remote operations management: restoring executive bandwidth, protecting margin, and building systems that can execute independently.
 I work from a core belief: executive cognitive bandwidth is one of the most important levers of organizational performance.